-Some of the tremendous power of our largest guns can be gathered from this clear illustration, given by The American Machinist: Think of a locomotive engine weighing one hundred thousand pounds.
-This is fifty tons.
-Now, if the locomotive were moving at the rate of 40 miles an hour its energy would be scarcely more than one-thirteenth that of the cannon ball.
-In other words, if thirteen locomotives were to smash up against a stone wall all at once, the blow which they would deliver would be no more severe than that of one shot from the thirteen-inch gun, assuming that the muzzle of the latter was placed only a few inches from the same wall.
-Inasmuch as the projectile would be small it would concentrate its action an one spot, and do more harm, He Served.
+Some of the tremendous power of our largest guns can be gathered from this clear illustration, given by The American Machinist:

+Think of a locomotive engine weighmiles an hour its energy would be scarcely more than one-thirteenth that

+In other words, if thirteen locomotives were to smash up against a stone wall all at once, the blow which they would deliver would be no more severe

+Inasmuch as the projectile would

+He Served.

 Judge Thomas A. Moran, of Chicago, has a large family of children, all of whom he is justly proud.
 The day after he had been presented with twins he was listening to jurors' excuses, when a man who had been drawn said, mildly: "Your honor, I can't serve."
 "Why not?" asked the court, in tones that had been stereotyped, as he looked out of the court room window.
 Approaching quite close the juror whispered, "My wife has just given birth to a boy, judge."
-"No excuse at all," observed the judge, as he closed his docket with a bang, "my wife had two last night, and I have been here all day."
-The juror - Two doctors were disputing by the bed-side of a man during his recent muzzle, lined inside and out with iron. | illness.
-"I tell you the liver is diseased," said one.
-"Yonsense! nothing bored a hole in his head.
-I took it of the kind.
+"No excuse at all." observed the judge, as he closed his docket with a bang. "my wife had two last night, and I have been here all day."
+The juror

+Two doctors were disputing by the bed-side of a man during his recent muzzle, lined inside and out with iron. illness.
+"I tell you the liver is dis-He had worn it three years, until it eased," said one.
+"Nonsense! nothing of the kind.
 It is the spleen," said the other.
 "Very well, we shall see who is right at the post mortem examination."
 Hearing which the patient became real mad and got up and dressed himself.
-He begun to improve The fortune of Mr. Rarey was made. from that time and hasn't known a - Mr. Spelter-"Oh, you may talk as you please, Jane: but you were an ignorant woman when you married me."
-Mrs. Spelter-"Yes. that probably accounts for it.'
-VINE OF CARDU E Mothers!
-THE discom-forts and dangers of child-birth can be almost en-tirely avoided.
-Wine of Cardui relieves expectant mothers.
-It gives toneto the genitalorgans, and puts them in condition to do their work perfectly.
-That makes prog-nancy less painful, shortens labor and hastens recovery after child-birth.
+He begun to improve from that time and hasn't known a sick day since.

+- Mr. Spelter-"Oh, you may talk as you please, Jane; but you were an ignorant woman when you married me."
+Mrs. Spelter-"Yes, that probably accounts for it."

+be almost en-tirely avoided.
+Wine of Cardui relieves exers.
+It gives toneto the gen-italorgans, and puts them in condition to do their work perfectly.
+That makes preg-nancy less painful, shortens laborand hastens recovery after child-birth.
 It helps a woman bear strong healthy children.

+Per Card

-MEELREE'S has also brought happiness to thousands of homes barren for years.
+has also brought happiness to thousands of homes barren for years.
 A few doses often brings joy to loving hearts that long for a darling baby.
 No woman should neglect to try it for this trouble.
 It cures nine cases out of ten.
 All druggists sell Wine of Cardui. \$1.00 per bottle.

+For advice in cases requiring special directions, address, giving symptoms, the "Ladies" Advisory Department," The Chattanooga Medicine Co., Chattan

+ers.
+Louisa Hale,

+of Jeffersen, Gn., says:

+"When I first took Wine of Cardul

+we had been married three years, but

+could not have any children.
+Hine

+manths later I had a fine giri baby."

+WINI IT CAREDI

+WHEN YOU WANT

-For advice in cases requiring special directions, address, giving symptoms, the "Ladies' Advisory Department," The Chattanooga Medicine Co., Chatta- Mrs. LOUISA HALE, of Jefferson, Ga., says: "When I first took Wine of Cardul we had been married three years, but could not have any children.
-Kine menths later I had a fine girl baby."
-WINE OF CARCUI New Axle Points, New Wheels, New Curtains put on, and your Buggy re-Painted, or any kind of Repairs on Carriages or Wagons, we are prepared to give you the best work for least money.
+New Axle Points, New Wheels, New Curtains put on, and your Buggy re-Painted, or any kind of Repairs on Carriages or Wagons, we are prepared to give you the best work for least money.

 PAUL E. STEPHENS.